 Jim saw the future of the farm was in Christmas Trees and began the planting of thousands of trees in the 1970’s.
 These days he is doing his best to take it easy and enjoy life.

-Dave grew up on the farm where he lives with Maggie and his three children, Jeremy, Phoenix and Max.
+Dave grew up on the farm where he lives.
 Dave is responsible for the care and cultivation of Maple Row Farm’s Signature Christmas Trees.

 Tom is responsible for the daily operation of the landscape shop.
 He is Connecticut Nursery and Landscaping certified.